johnhello2u/Hour-registeration-VBA-APP-/README.md

  <div> 5 - Saving of hours to seperate database </div>
 <br></br>
 The App Contains of two files:
-1 urenReg.xlsb : this is the landing page where people can access the controls of the app (such as add users and register hours).
-Furthermore, main controls are also located here
+<div>1 urenReg.xlsb : this is the landing page where people can access the controls of the app (such as add users and register hours).
+Furthermore, main controls are also located here. </div>
-2 masterData.xlsb : seperate database file where on a day-by-day basis hours are stored
+<div>2 masterData.xlsb : seperate database file where on a day-by-day basis hours are stored  </div>
+<br></br>

 Script urenReg.xlsb: